yosemitebandit/meduele/readme.md

    voicemail
  - method for marking cases as resolved
  - method to flag a call as 'in need of translation'
+ - a demo account + a demo case + a demo callback

 ### should-fix